 Better Brain Power

 This one combines a few other points into one glorious entity.
 Exercising not only does wonders for your physical wellbeing but does great things to the mind as well.
-Keeping it freshed, stress-free and engaged in an activity carries over into all other parts of your life as well and it all starts with keeping fit.
-Aging is a balance between keeping your mind and body in as good shape as possible and exercising really does both.
+Keeping it fresh, stress-free and engaged in activities carries over into all other parts of your life as well and it all starts with keeping fit.
+Ageing is a balance between keeping your mind and body in as good shape as possible and exercising really does both.

 There are limitations to what exercise you can do in later life, naturally.
 However that doesn’t mean it’s a lost cause or something that doesn’t apply to everyone.
 Nomatter you limitations, there are exercise routines out there that possible for everyone and once you get into the habit, you reap the benefits.